NOAA-OWP/inundation-mapping/README.md

 ### Start/run the Docker Container

 Since all of the dependencies are managed by utilizing a Docker container, we must issue the [`docker run`](https://docs.docker.com/engine/reference/commandline/run/) command to start a container as the run-time environment.
 The container is launched from a Docker image which was built in [Installation](#installation).
-The `-v <input_path>:/data` and must contain a subdirectory named `inputs` (similar to `s3://noaa-nws-owp-fim/hand_fim`).
+The `-v <input_path>:/data` must contain a subdirectory named `inputs` (similar to `s3://noaa-nws-owp-fim/hand_fim`).
 If the pathing is set correctly, we do not need to adjust the `params_template.env` file, and can use the default file paths provided.

 ```bash